Ken Whitlock

-Kenneth E. Whitlock Sr. (March 23, 1920 – January 31, 2012) was an American professional gridiron football player for the Toronto Argonauts of the Interprovincial Rugby Football Union (IRFU), which later became part of the Canadian Football League (CFL).
+Kenneth E. Whitlock Sr. (March 23, 1920 – January 31, 2012) was an American professional football player for the Toronto Argonauts of the Interprovincial Rugby Football Union (IRFU), which later became part of the Canadian Football League (CFL).
 He was the first Black player for the Argonauts.
 After earning a master's degree in education, he became a school principal.

 Early life and college

 Whitlock was born in Sewickley, Pennsylvania, the son of Frank Whitlock Sr., who was the first Black on Sewickley High School's football team in 1906.
 Following his father, Ken Whitlock also played football at Sewickley High.

 Whitlock attended Virginia State College, where he played football with the Trojans.
 He earned Negro All-American honors as a junior in 1940.
 He left college to work, later returning to Sewickley to join the United States Marine Corps during World War II.
 The first Black marine from Allegheny County, he served in an all-Black combat unit, the 51st Defense Battalion based in North Carolina.
 He returned to college after the war, changing his major from agriculture to physical education.